How to prepare your garden for winter

-I have tried it myself, and it didn't work, and it cost me dearly to replace water damaged parts of our fence and deck that had rotted away while I was indoors enjoying my layer of protection and warm from the water elements.
+I have tried it myself, and it didn't work, and it cost me dearly to replace water-damaged parts of our fence and deck that had rotted away while I was indoors enjoying my layer of protection and warmth from the water elements.

 Just because you spend more time indoors and you cannot see the mess that your backyard is in, doesn't make it magically go away.
 If you do not attend to the leak of water inside your shed, you will come back in spring to find it in an unpleasant state (with a few new tenants too!).

 Watch out for decaying wood and replace it now.
 Not only will you feel better looking at a garden fence that looks good, but your neighbours will thank you for it too.